Glossary of Financial Aid Terms

 The form that you must complete to apply for federal title IV financial assistance, including student loans.

-The need analysis formula used to determine the expected family contribution.
+The need analysis formula used to determine the Expected Family Contribution (EFC).

 Federal Work-Study Program